 James and Stephanie work hard to ensure that both houses are clean and welcoming for each arrival of guests.
 It is appreciated when the houses are left in a clean and tidy condition by departing guests.
 Cleaning materials are provided, but guests need to provide for their personal needs with items such as laundry powder and toilet rolls.
 Guests also need to bring their own linen and towels.
 There are a few “emergency” items in the pantry such as tins of fruit, spaghetti or the like.
 Again, it is appreciated when such items are replenished if used.
 These little courtesies help to ensure that all Glen Innis guests enjoy a “home away from home” holiday.

 For more information please see this Brochure for the attractions of Glen Innis.

 Bookings for the school summer holidays will now be taken from the 1st of February for that upcoming summer.
 We no longer take bookings 1-2 years in advance.

-Glen Innis is once again taking bookings, which will now run from Monday – Sunday to allow 24 hours between guests.
+Glen Innis bookings now run from Monday – Sunday to allow 24 hours between guests.
 Managers, Steph and James Carter, advise that guests will receive more information about Covid-19 hygiene practices when making a reservation.

 |16 Nov - 5 Dec||No Vacancy|